Chris enjoys DIYing around the house. Electrical, flooring, roofing, foundations, and home maintenance are all in the wheelhouse. Enjoy!

 Overall, everything is great with the Honda Odyssey now.
 I didn't know before this that Honda and other vehicle makers have an anti-theft radio code such as these.

 There are a couple of things that people should know before starting.
 First, with inputting the code, there are a total of 10 times that you may error before the system locks you out.
 If the system does lock you out, then you need to wait for one hour with the system on for it to unlock.

 Secondly, if you do not have the Radio Code Card or the Radio Code already, you will need to look this up.
 This is what the main portion of this article is about.

-Vehicles before 2001, you may need to have a service call or pull the radio to gain access to the radio's serial number on the label.
-This label being on the radio, but within the dashboard.
+For vehicles before 2001, you may need to have a service call or pull the radio to gain access to the radio's serial number on the label.
+This label is on the radio but within the dashboard.

 If you are having issues locating the serial number, you may look inside the glove box for a yellow sticker.
 Hold the "1" and "6" buttons on the radio at the same time.
 This is a good method for anything 2001 and after.

 The most direct way to find the Honda Radio Code is from the Radio Code Card.
 If you have this, the first number is the radio code number.
 The second code, as in the example, is the navigation code.
 Having these means that you simply need to input the code into the radio.
 Once the code is input it will unlock the system, there is no reason to hit enter or any button after you have put in the last digit.